Van life: Why a cast iron pot has a place in your road trips

 • meat or fish stews

-• dishes traditionally prepared in a Dutch oven
+• braised dishes usually prepared in a Dutch oven

 • fresh bread